NorthwoodsSoftware/GoJS/README.md

     var myDiagram = $(go.Diagram, "myDiagramDiv",  // create a Diagram for the DIV HTML element {
-                    // allow double-click in background to create a new node "clickCreatingTool.archetypeNodeData": { key: "newKey", color: "white" },
                     // enable undo & redo
                     "undoManager.isEnabled": true
                   });